If you wonder, “Where are free GED® classes near me?” we can help you!

 Your contributions are highly appreciated and enable us to keep our information accurate, complete, and up-to-date.
 If you have any questions, get in touch with us.
 We will send you a confirmation when the adjustment is completed.

 Until recently, online GED and HiSET testing was not possible.
-All three high school equivalency (HSE) tests were exclusively administered at official state-designated test centers.
+Both high school equivalency (HSE) tests were exclusively administered at official state-designated test centers.

-There simply was no HSE testing over the internet.
-This has changed, however, with the arrival of an online proctored GED exam, and also the HiSET has welcomed an online testing option.
+There simply was no HSE testing over the Internet.
+This has changed, however, with the arrival of an online proctored GED exam, and the HiSET has introduced an online testing option as well.

 So this was our post about GED Classes Near You.
 To summarize, getting a GED diploma is important.
-As a GED graduate student, you have demonstrated that also your skills are in order to follow academic college-level courses and that you command the skills to function well in any sort of job.
+As a GED graduate student, you have demonstrated that your skills and knowledge are at a level to successfully follow academic college-level courses and that you command the skills to function well in any job.

 Last Updated on February 15, 2024.